raushanctf/Bandit-Overthewire/README.md

 👉 Here POC Given To solve this lab
 ![level4](https://github.com/user-attachments/assets/02f70da9-7939-4c2d-87f0-a75b12ae9e79)
 ![level4 1](https://github.com/user-attachments/assets/5654bd05-34f7-46fe-8b7d-55dc559dfc3f)
+we Found Passwords for Level 5 is **4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw**

 # 🎯Bandit Level 4 to 5
 👉 Problem Description: The goal of Level 5 is to connect to the Bandit server using SSH and find the password for Level 6.